Our History – Page 6

 A New Era, New Challenges: 1991-Present

 On July 31, 1991, Msgr.
-Jakul died unexpectedly, and in December 1991 Cardinal Bernard Law appointed Father Joseph Ruggeri as the sixth pastor of St. Margaret Parish.
+Jakul died unexpectedly, and in December 1991 Cardinal Bernard Law appointed Father Joseph Ruggeri as the sixth pastor of St. Margaret of Scotland Parish.
 In 1992 the Parish Pastoral Council began formally with 12 elected members, 2 members appointed by the pastor, 2 youth members, and 4 members ex-officio.
 The council met ten times a year.
 Under Fr.
 Joe, the Rite of Christian Initiation of Adults (R.C.I.A.) was established to offer to new or returning members to the Catholic faith a program leading to the reception of the sacraments of Baptism, Eucharist and Confirmation.
 This program continues today.

 In 1992 the Hospitality Committee was established.
 It initiated dances, bean suppers, baking contests, the Pastor’s Supper, appreciation nights, a Fourth of July barbecue, and a cook-out after the Mass of Anointing in August.
 From this committee evolved the Parish Show which involved parishioners of all ages.